vlyubchich/funtimes/README.md

 -   Add vignettes for Beale's estimator and trend tests.
 -   Add a package overview section in the documentation.
 -   Format R code according to R style diagnostics (such as whitespaces).
--   Improve computational efficiency of `purity` function, inspired by Brian Simmons's suggestions from 2019-06-12 about handling zero-cases when all matches have been found.
+-   Improve computational efficiency of `purity()` function, inspired by Brian Simmons's suggestions from 2019-06-12 about handling zero cases when all matches have been found.

 ## CRAN version 6.1 and below